 The Menet Aero Advantage - Why industry experts turn to Menet Aero.

 Unmanned Aircraft Systems (UAS) have only been approved for commercial use since 2014 but both Menet Aero leaders have decades of experience and are considered UAS industry experts worldwide.
 Their ever-evolving knowledge base and in-depth expertise is continually sought by scientific and commercial organizations across many industries.
 Both have also played major roles in advisory boards for UAS regulation and legislation.

-Chairman and COO Peter Menet has over 20 years of military service including multiple overseas combat deployments as an Army aviator, logging thousands of hours in both manned and unmanned aircraft including the UH-60 Blackhawk helicopter and military grade UAS.
+President and CEO Peter Menet has over 20 years of military service including multiple overseas combat deployments as an Army aviator, logging thousands of hours in both manned and unmanned aircraft including the UH-60 Blackhawk helicopter and military grade UAS.

 Chief Technical Officer Dr. Joseph Hupy has over 20 years of experience gathering geospatial data for analysis in remote sensing and Geographic Information Systems (GIS) software.
 He earned his PhD in Soil Geomorphology from Michigan State University in 2005 by analyzing how battlefields recover from explosive munitions using soils as a proxy indicator.
 His research has led him to battlefields in all corners of the world, including Khe Sanh, where the multitudes of UXOs led him to developing aerial mapping methods using kites and balloons.
 He quickly transitioned to mapping with UAS in 2010, and has been a pioneer in development and promotion of value added analysis with UAS data ever since.

 Menet Aero is first and foremost an aviation company.
 Unlike others whose exposure to UAS began as a hobbyist and grew into a business application, Menet Aero’s aviation experts have supported organizations with world class airpower long before UAS became a mainstream technology.